liutikas/liutikas.github.io/talks.md

 Gradle: The Build System That Loves To Hate You - droidcon London 2024 (<a href="https://speakerdeck.com/aurimas/gradle-the-build-system-that-loves-to-hate-you">slides</a>)
 </p>
 <p>
-Taming the Monorepo Beast - DPE Summit SF 2024 (<a href="https://speakerdeck.com/aurimas/taming-the-monorepo-beast-how-we-made-androidx-library-releases-at-scale-more-bearable">slides</a>)
+<a href="https://www.youtube.com/watch?v=gUtPPbsMBlY">Taming the Monorepo Beast - DPE Summit SF 2024</a> (<a href="https://speakerdeck.com/aurimas/taming-the-monorepo-beast-how-we-made-androidx-library-releases-at-scale-more-bearable">slides</a>)
 </p>
 <p>
 <a href="https://www.droidcon.com/2024/07/17/ultimate-iteration-speeds-with-gradle-configuration-cache/">Ultimate Iteration Speeds with Gradle Configuration Cache - droidcon SF 2024</a> (<a href="https://speakerdeck.com/aurimas/ultimate-iteration-speeds-with-gradle-configuration-cache">slides</a>)